Azure/azure-api-management-devops-resource-kit/src/APIM_ARMTemplate/README.md

 ```

 #### Extractor Arguments
-**Please go to "extractorparameters.json" to specify the parameters to pass in.**
+**Please go to "extractorparameters.json" to specify the parameters to pass in or pass an argument --extractorConfig which points to a file as defined below.**

 | Property              | Required              | Value                                             |
 |-----------------------|-----------------------|---------------------------------------------------|